-A high level assessment of risks associated with service delivery from infrastructure assets has identified critical risks that may result in loss or reduction in service from infrastructure assets or a 'financial shock' to the City.
-Critical risks, being those assessed as 'Very High' - requiring immediate corrective action and 'High' - requiring prioritized corrective (Table 5.2).
-These risks are reported to management and Council.
+A high level assessment of risks associated with service delivery from infrastructure assets is summarized in Table 5.2.
+This risk assessment identified risks that may result in loss or reduction in service from infrastructure assets or a 'financial shock' to the City.

-Table 5.2: Critical Risks and Treatment Plans
+Table 5.2: Critical Risks and Action Plans